Department of Accountancy & Taxation

-This course provides an in-depth understanding of the unique environment, concepts, and procedures of accounting, financial reporting, auditing, and budgeting of governmental and not-for-profit organizations, with emphasis on the governmental accounting reporting model (GASB #34) currently being implemented by governmental entities and implementation of FASB Standards by not-for-profit entities.
+This course examines the unique environment, concepts, and procedures of accounting, financial reporting, auditing, and budgeting of governmental and not-for-profit organizations.

 |ACCT 5378||Control and Security of Internal Financial Information: Theory and Practice||

-Students in Control & Security of Financial Information learn the fundamentals of information security and techniques for securing, hardware, software, and information.
-The course aims to prepare students how to create a secure computing environment.
-Lecture topics include elements of information security, common threats and countermeasures, and management, operational, and technical controls.
+This course covers the fundamentals of information security and techniques for securing hardware, software, and data.
+Topics include the elements of information security, common threats and countermeasures, and management, operational, and technical controls.

 |ACCT 5379||Enterprise Risk Management||